Cartfull-Shopper/cartfull-shopper.github.io/content/pricing/_index.md

   price_per : "month/store"
   info : ""
   services:
-  - "Add up to 5 users for your store"
+  - "Add up to 2 users for your store"
   - "All features included"
-  - "Retain Cart data for up to 6 months"
+  - "Retain data for up to 100K carts
   button:
     enable : true
     label : "1 week free trial"